A Guide to Peacock Gudgeon Keeping: Simple Tips for Success

 Body

-Peacock goby (lat.Tateurndina ocellicauda) is a very colorful freshwater carp gudgeon.
-Its body is bluish and silvery with pink, yellow and black marks along the body and fins.
+The peacock goby is a strikingly colorful freshwater fish belonging to the carp gudgeon family.
+Its body showcases a captivating blend of bluish and silvery hues, adorned with vibrant pink, yellow, and black markings along its body and fins.

 Size

-As with many fish species, individual peacock gudgeons can vary in size depending on factors such as genetics, diet, and environmental conditions.
-In an aquarium setting with proper care and nutrition, they can reach their full potential size within a year or two.
+As with many fish species, the size of individual peacock gudgeons can vary based on genetics, diet, and environmental conditions.
+With proper care and nutrition in an aquarium setting, these fish can achieve their potential size within a year or two.

 Lifespan

-The average lifespan of peacock gudgeons in captivity is around 3 to 5 years.
-Like many other fish species, the lifespan can be influenced by various factors, including water quality, diet, genetics, and the overall care provided by the fishkeeper.
+In captivity, peacock gudgeons typically have an average lifespan of 3 to 5 years.
+Like many fish species, their longevity can be significantly influenced by factors such as water quality, diet, genetics, and the overall care provided by their keeper.

 CharacteristicDescription